 Our operating results may be adversely affected if we are unable to attract, train, and retain key personnel.
-In conjunction with our headquarters consolidation, we have hired approximately 400 new employees and will need to hire approximately 200 additional new employees to replace existing associates who are not relocating to the new headquarters.
+In conjunction with our headquarters consolidation, we have hired approximately 500 new employees and will need to hire approximately 100 additional new employees to replace existing associates who have not relocated to the new headquarters.
 We may not be successful in attracting and retaining highly qualified associates.
 In addition, we now have a significant number of associates with limited experience with OfficeMax performing key functions for us.
 Although we have carefully selected and trained these associates, there is still a risk that institutional knowledge may be lost and operations may be conducted less efficiently or effectively.
 If we are unable to continue to attract and retain qualified associates for our remaining open positions, as well as train new associates and transition them smoothly into their roles, it could adversely affect our operating results.

 We cannot assure the headquarters consolidation will go smoothly.
-The consolidation of our headquarters in Naperville, Illinois in 2006 not only required the hiring of approximately 600 new associates as discussed above, it also involves the relocation of our data center and other key corporate functions and processes.
+The consolidation of our headquarters in Naperville, Illinois in 2006 not only required the hiring of approximately 600 new associates as discussed above, it also involved the relocation of key corporate functions and processes.
 Unanticipated complications in the headquarters consolidation could adversely affect our operating results.